 What Is An Example Of A Typical Deal?

-Here are four examples…
+Here are five examples…

 1. Someone contacted me about buying a collection of Celtic Frost records.
 It was only a few records so I offered to buy all of them for 300$.
 He sent me some pictures and described the condition as VG+.
 I sent the money via Paypal, he mailed the records – everything was great for both parties. – DONE!